Emotional Resilience and Accountability Training

 –>Throughout this training there will be regular pauses for embodiment practices and time to process emotions that emerge.

-THANK YOU… to culture-change teachers/healers like Rev angel Kyodo williams, Langston Kahn, Thomas Hübl, and ALOK, to our Apokalypsis Advisory Team, and especially to other folks of color in Eugene who have been willing to share some of their experiences being in community with white folks.
+THANK YOU… to culture-change teachers/healers like Rev angel Kyodo williams, Langston Kahn, Resmaa Menakem, Thomas Hübl, and ALOK, to our Apokalypsis Advisory Team, and especially to other folks of color in Eugene who have been willing to share some of their experiences being in community with white folks.

 Meet your instructor